Skip to content

 Returns

-string
+string | null

-URL of base64 image for the player's photo.
+URL of image for the player's photo.

 getSignedPlayerInfoAsync